 This vision is more important now during the COVID-19 pandemic than ever before.
 That's why we're actively putting plans and procedures in place to distribute vaccines to those in need when we receive them from the San Diego County Health Department.

-Please know that we are distributing all the vaccines we receive as quickly and safely as possible and will call you when it’s your turn to get it.
+Please know that we are distributing all the vaccines we receive as quickly and safely as possible and will text or call you when it’s your turn to get it.
 This could take several weeks from now.
 There’s no need to contact us ahead of time.
 You can be a big help by limiting your calls to our facilities for other medical issues to keep the phone lines open.
 In the meantime, you can get the latest information on our COVID-19 vaccination efforts by visiting this webpage.

 A vaccine is a product that stimulates your immune system to produce antibodies, exactly like it would if you were exposed to the disease.
 After getting vaccinated, you develop immunity to that disease, without having to get the disease first.
 This is what makes vaccines such powerful medicine.
 Unlike most medicines, which treat or cure diseases, vaccines prevent them.